Insight > Lodging Market Korea 2005-2023

 Data Source: Lobin Co.
 DB (updated 2024-07-27 17:00 UTC+9)

-During the period, domestic demand was the most stable at timeshares with the volatility of 8.9%, while it was the least stable at urban minbaks with the volatility of 55.7%.
+During the period, domestic demand was the most stable at resort condos with the volatility of 8.9%, while it was the least stable at urban minbaks with the volatility of 55.7%.
 For the other types, the volatility was low at general lodgings, residential lodgings and other lodgings, while high at rural minbaks, tourist hotels and other hotels.

 ③ 2023, Return of Elderly